Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Superconducting pairing states

-Hence, if spin-singlet pairing is stronger than spin-triplet pairing, as we argued above, $B_{1g+}$ is favored over $B_{2u+}$.
-The chain of arguments up to this point suggests that the low-field pairing state of $\mathrm{CeRh_2As_2}$ has $B_{1g+}$ symmetry.
+We can now turn the argument around: Evidently, there are two superconducting states with similar energies.
+The only way to avoid a fine-tuning problem is to conclude that the intralayer SOC is larger than the interlayer hopping.
+An alternative mechanism has been proposed by Nally and Brydon \cite{NaB24}, who apply a strong-coupling theory to a \textit{t}--\textit{J} model: Superconducting states of certain symmetries are disfavored if their gap nodes lie close to large parts of the Fermi surface.
+In such a case, the typical gap at the Fermi energy, which drives the weak-coupling instability, is suppressed compared to the naive maximum gap.
+In Ref.\ \cite{NaB24}, a transition between \textit{A}-type (extended \textit{s}-wave) and \textit{B}-type (\textit{d}-wave) states is tuned by shifting the Fermi surface through the gap nodes by changing the strength of spin-orbit coupling.

+Based on the above reasoning, the most likely pairing state at weak magnetic fields and ignoring magnetic order has $B_{1g+}$ symmetry.
+The superconducting OP changes sign in momentum space, unlike for $A_{1g+}$ pairing.
+Sign-changing superconducting states are expected to be sensitive to disorder, which is consistent with the observed variation of critical temperatures $T_c$ with sample quality \cite{khanenko_phase_2025}.
+On the other hand, the first-order superconductor-to-superconductor transition is quite robust.
+The effect of disorder has been studied theoretically by Cavanagh and Brydon \cite{CaB21} and by M\"ockli and Ramires \cite{MoR21}.
+The upshot is that the robustness of a superconducting OP of given symmetry against disorder depends strongly on the symmetry, in sublattice and spin space, of the impurities.
+However, the observation that the first-order transition varies little between samples indicates that such a mechanism is not dominant for CeRh\textsubscript{2}As\textsubscript{2}.

 Our result is consistent with the $d_{x^2-y^2}$-pairing state recently proposed by Amin \textit{et al.}\ \cite{amin_kramers_2024}.
 In that work, Kramers' degenerate magnetic order, i.e., magnetic order that breaks inversion and TR symmetry but preserves their product, and its interplay with superconductivity are considered.
 We address the magnetic order in the following section.
 The closely competing $B_{1g}$ and $B_{2u}$ states are also found by Lee \textit{et al.}\ \cite{lee_unified_2024} from a renormalization-group analysis of a $\mathbf{k}\cdot\mathbf{p}$ model centered at the X point.
 However, Lee \textit{et al.}\ \cite{lee_unified_2024} find that the $B_{2u}$ state is stabilized in large parameter regions.
-Pairing states that are insensitive to the local interaction have also been found by Nogaki and Yanase \cite{nogaki_even-odd_2022} using the fluctuation exchange approximation, by Nally and Brydon \cite{NaB24} from a \textit{t}--\textit{J} model treated within a mean-field approximation, and by Lee \textit{et al.}\ \cite{lee_unified_2024} with a parquet renormalization-group approach.
+Pairing states that are insensitive to the local interaction have also been found by Nogaki and Yanase \cite{nogaki_even-odd_2022} using the fluctuation exchange approximation, by Nally and Brydon \cite{NaB24}, and by Lee \textit{et al.}\ \cite{lee_unified_2024} with a parquet renormalization-group approach.